-The Association of Monterey Bay Area Governments (AMBAG) is a federal designated Metropolitan Planning Organization (MPO), and also serves as the regional forum for the study and discussion of regionally significant issues, which include but are not limited to: housing, transportation, energy efficiency, water conservation, and environmental quality.
-Elected officials within the Monterey Bay region's 18 cities and three counties form the AMBAG's Board of Directors.
+The Association of Monterey Bay Area Governments (AMBAG) is the federally designated Metropolitan Planning Organization (MPO) and serves as the regional forum for the study and discussion of regionally significant issues, which include but are not limited to: transportation housing, land use, and sustainability and climate change.
+Elected officials within the region's 18 cities and three counties form AMBAG's Board of Directors.

 In pursuing its mission, "AMBAG provides strategic leadership and services to analyze, plan and implement regional policies for the benefit of the Counties and Cities of the Monterey Bay region balancing local control with regional collaboration."
-AMBAG strives to inform and involve its local jurisdictions and the general public throughout its various programs, projects, and work activities conducted by the agency.
+AMBAG strives to inform and involve its local jurisdictions and the general public throughout the various programs, projects, and work activities conducted by the agency.